 The Other Story Project

-The Other Story Performance Series, The Other Story Book, and The Other Story Podcast are all works in progress growing from this project, and they all enter the social arena through storytelling to highlight our shared humanity, and to record the eclectic voices of a place in a time in history.
+The Other Story Performance Series, The Other Story Book, and The Other Story Podcast are all works in progress stemming from this project, and they all enter the social arena through storytelling to highlight our shared humanity and to record the eclectic voices of a place in a time in history.

 In 2015, in a time where public spaces were not vibrant in Saudi Arabia, Al-Banawi toured with a pen, papers and an envelop collecting stories from people.
 Six months later, and with a growing appetite to write, Al-Banawi travelled around the city with wooden kiosks placed in the popular cafes of her hometown, Jeddah.
 Each was equipped with a stack of blank paper, pens, a submission box and an exhortation to “Write your story.”